Three years after Hurricane Ida made landfall in southern Louisiana, many homeowners are still struggling to afford the cost to insure their homes.

 This increase is out of reach for many homeowners in southern Louisiana.
 State and local politicians have begun to take notice.
 A law passed earlier this year gave relief for homeowners in the coastal part of the state, by halting the mandatory 10% premium surcharge for Citizens’ policyholders who are up for renewal over the next three years.
 Still, the expected relief will be modest and won’t go into effect until January.

 This spring, Gov. Jeff Landry, at the urging of Louisiana Insurance Commissioner Tim Temple, signed four bills to create what he called a “free market” for insurance companies in the state.
-Temple has promised that fewer industry regulations will lure homeowner insurance companies back to Louisiana and that the increased competition will reduce rates.
+Temple believes that fewer industry regulations will lure homeowner insurance companies back to Louisiana and that the increased competition will reduce rates.

 The steep premium increases for homeowners began after Hurricane Katrina 19 years ago.